exprexo/exprexo/README.md

 Mode
-  --silent, -s  Make this exprexo in silence          [boolean] [default: false] --verbose     Make this exprexo loud as hell        [boolean] [default: false]
+  --silent, -s  Make this exprexo in silence          [boolean] [default: false] --verbose     Make this exprexo loud as hell        [boolean] [default: false] --watch, -w   Make this exprexo double charge an    [boolean] [default: false]
+                checking your directory for changes

 Options:
   --directory, -d  A cool directory to be served           [default: "./routes"]